Citigroup Inc. (NYSE:C) Shares Sold by Public Employees Retirement System of Ohio

-Public Employees Retirement System of Ohio cut its stake in shares of Citigroup Inc. (NYSE:C – Get Rating) by 1.3% during the 3rd quarter, according to its most recent filing with the SEC.
-The institutional investor owned 1,156,294 shares of the company’s stock after selling 15,776 shares during the period.
-Public Employees Retirement System of Ohio owned approximately 0.06% of Citigroup worth $48,183,000 at the end of the most recent reporting period.
+Public Employees Retirement System of Ohio lowered its stake in shares of Citigroup Inc. (NYSE:C – Get Rating) by 1.3% during the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 1,156,294 shares of the company’s stock after selling 15,776 shares during the period.
+Public Employees Retirement System of Ohio owned 0.06% of Citigroup worth $48,183,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also recently bought and sold shares of the stock.
-McClarren Financial Advisors Inc. acquired a new stake in Citigroup during the 3rd quarter valued at approximately $25,000.
-Householder Group Estate & Retirement Specialist LLC purchased a new position in shares of Citigroup during the 3rd quarter valued at approximately $28,000.
-McIlrath & Eck LLC grew its position in shares of Citigroup by 96.6% during the third quarter.
-McIlrath & Eck LLC now owns 814 shares of the company’s stock worth $34,000 after buying an additional 400 shares in the last quarter.
-Annapolis Financial Services LLC increased its stake in shares of Citigroup by 59.0% in the third quarter.
+A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in C. McClarren Financial Advisors Inc. purchased a new stake in shares of Citigroup in the third quarter valued at $25,000.
+Householder Group Estate & Retirement Specialist LLC acquired a new position in shares of Citigroup in the 3rd quarter valued at $28,000.
+McIlrath & Eck LLC grew its stake in shares of Citigroup by 96.6% during the 3rd quarter.
+McIlrath & Eck LLC now owns 814 shares of the company’s stock valued at $34,000 after buying an additional 400 shares during the period.
+Annapolis Financial Services LLC increased its holdings in shares of Citigroup by 59.0% during the 3rd quarter.
 Annapolis Financial Services LLC now owns 935 shares of the company’s stock worth $39,000 after buying an additional 347 shares during the last quarter.
-Finally, Nelson Van Denburg & Campbell Wealth Management Group LLC raised its holdings in Citigroup by 82.0% in the first quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 961 shares of the company’s stock valued at $51,000 after acquiring an additional 433 shares in the last quarter.
+Finally, Nelson Van Denburg & Campbell Wealth Management Group LLC raised its position in shares of Citigroup by 82.0% in the 1st quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 961 shares of the company’s stock worth $51,000 after buying an additional 433 shares during the period.
 Hedge funds and other institutional investors own 70.90% of the company’s stock.

 Insider Buying and Selling at Citigroup

-In related news, insider Sara Wechter sold 2,950 shares of the stock in a transaction on Tuesday, February 21st.
+In other news, insider Sara Wechter sold 2,950 shares of Citigroup stock in a transaction dated Tuesday, February 21st.
 The stock was sold at an average price of $50.77, for a total transaction of $149,771.50.
-Following the completion of the sale, the insider now directly owns 82,779 shares in the company, valued at $4,202,689.83.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-In related news, CEO Titilope Cole sold 11,903 shares of Citigroup stock in a transaction on Friday, February 17th.
-The shares were sold at an average price of $51.10, for a total value of $608,243.30.
-Following the completion of the sale, the chief executive officer now owns 65,764 shares of the company’s stock, valued at approximately $3,360,540.40.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, insider Sara Wechter sold 2,950 shares of the company’s stock in a transaction on Tuesday, February 21st.
-The stock was sold at an average price of $50.77, for a total transaction of $149,771.50.
-Following the completion of the sale, the insider now owns 82,779 shares of the company’s stock, valued at $4,202,689.83.
+Following the completion of the sale, the insider now directly owns 82,779 shares in the company, valued at approximately $4,202,689.83.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+In other Citigroup news, CEO Titilope Cole sold 11,903 shares of the firm’s stock in a transaction dated Friday, February 17th.
+The stock was sold at an average price of $51.10, for a total transaction of $608,243.30.
+Following the transaction, the chief executive officer now directly owns 65,764 shares in the company, valued at $3,360,540.40.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+Also, insider Sara Wechter sold 2,950 shares of the business’s stock in a transaction dated Tuesday, February 21st.
+The stock was sold at an average price of $50.77, for a total value of $149,771.50.
+Following the completion of the sale, the insider now directly owns 82,779 shares of the company’s stock, valued at approximately $4,202,689.83.
 The disclosure for this sale can be found here.
 In the last quarter, insiders have sold 27,353 shares of company stock worth $1,403,390.
 0.08% of the stock is currently owned by company insiders.

-Citigroup (NYSE:C – Get Rating) last announced its quarterly earnings data on Friday, January 13th.
-The company reported $1.10 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.18 by ($0.08).
-Citigroup had a return on equity of 8.14% and a net margin of 14.73%.
-The business had revenue of $18.01 billion during the quarter, compared to analysts’ expectations of $17.91 billion.
-Equities analysts forecast that Citigroup Inc. will post 5.94 EPS for the current fiscal year.
+Citigroup (NYSE:C – Get Rating) last issued its quarterly earnings results on Friday, January 13th.
+The company reported $1.10 EPS for the quarter, missing the consensus estimate of $1.18 by ($0.08).
+Citigroup had a net margin of 14.73% and a return on equity of 8.14%.
+The firm had revenue of $18.01 billion during the quarter, compared to analysts’ expectations of $17.91 billion.
+As a group, sell-side analysts forecast that Citigroup Inc. will post 5.94 earnings per share for the current fiscal year.

 Citigroup Dividend Announcement